Even common cat behavior problems can be tough.

 Solving a behavior problem involves thinking like a cat.
-Prevent future problems by giving your cat whatever environment satisfies her needs.
+We can prevent future problems by giving your cat whatever environment satisfies her needs.

-For the typical house cat, behavior problems are minor.
-They scratch the furniture here and there, they get into things they shouldn't, they want to get on the other side of the closed door, they jump on the counter, and so on.
+For the typical house cat, behavior problems are relatively minor.
+They scratch the furniture here and there.
+They get into things they shouldn't.
+They want to get on the other side of a closed door.
+They jump on the counter, and so on.
 Below are some of the more common and perhaps more troublesome issues.